AndreNicolai/pupil-docs/developer-docs/unity.md

 ## Unity - Getting Started Guide

+### TLDR

+This document will guide you through the installation and use of the Unity plugin for the Pupil Labs eye tracking solution.

+If you have everything up and running and just want to get started with some demos, load these Unity scenes
+- Scenes that will run you through a calibration
+	- `pupil_plugin/Calibration`
+	- `Market Scene Demo/2D Calibration Demo`
+	- `Market Scene Demo/3D Calibration Demo`
+	- `Market Scene Demo/Heatmap Demo`
+	- `Market Scene Demo/Spherical Video Demo`
+- Scenes that run without calibration
+	- `pupil_plugin/Pupil`
+	- `pupil_plugin/Blink`
+	- `pupil_plugin/FramePublishing`

+All other scenes meant to be loaded as additional content, only, once a calibration was successful.

 ### Installation

 This Unity 3D plugin is intended to be used with the Pupil Capture/Service applications, the related eye tracking hardware and Virtual/Augmented Reality headsets (Head Mounted Displays).
 You can get the latest versions here